 Book: Online at goape.co.uk

 2. Drive through the Highland Wildlife Park

 Why go: There’s something about animals that gets kids jumping for joy.
 If your lot love the zoo back home, they’re bound to enjoy this.
 Part-safari, part regular zoo, Highland Wildlife Park allows visitors to drive their own vehicle around the main reserve, or you can join one of the guided Land Rover Tours instead.
 The reserve is populated by bison, deer, elk, vicuna, horses, and even two male polar bears.
 There is also a healthy birdlife population, many of whom have settled here of their own accord.
 After cruising through the main reserve, park the car and check out the rest on foot.
 The walk-round section has even more curious creatures, including a European wolf pack, a herd of reindeer and an Amur tiger.

 3. Ride the real-life Hogwarts Express

-Why go: It may not leave from Platform 9 ¾ and you won’t find chocolate frogs for sale from the tea trolley, but aside from these minor discrepancies, the Jacobite steam train, which runs along the West Highland Line, is about as close to the magical Hogwarts Express as a muggle can hope to get.
+Why go: Surely one of the best family days out in Scotland, this one is a definite crowd pleaser with kids and adults alike.
+It may not leave from Platform 9 ¾ and you won’t find chocolate frogs for sale from the tea trolley, but aside from these minor discrepancies, the Jacobite steam train, which runs along the West Highland Line, is about as close to the magical Hogwarts Express as a muggle can hope to get.
 The famous 21-arched Glenfinnan viaduct that this train route runs over even featured in several of the films as the route of the Hogwarts Express.